agisga/coding_notes/arch-linux.md

     ```
     pacman -S intel-ucode
     ```
-* Use `systemd-boot`.
+* Use `systemd-boot` (follow the wiki carefully).
-On systemdboot Update one needs to run manually bootctl update...
-* `/boot/loader/entries/arch.conf` file that allows to unlock the encrypted `/` at boot, and that supports hibernation:
+* Here is my `/boot/loader/entries/arch.conf` file that allows to unlock the encrypted `/` at boot, and that supports hibernation:
     ```
     title   Arch Linux
     linux   /vmlinuz-linux